 \begin{theorem} One has uniformly in $r\ge 1$, and $t\ge 1$,

-\end{theorem} \begin{remark} \emph{In fact the result in dimension $1$ and $2$ holds under the weaker assumption that the offspring distribution of the BGW tree has only a finite second moment, and a finite third moment in dimension three, instead of a finite exponential moment.
-Moreover, the proof in dimension $1,2,3$ can be done the same way as in \cite{AHJ}, using a simple moment method.
-However, in higher dimension, it is unclear how to extend their method in order to extract the scaling of time in $r^4$.
-On the other hand, our hypothesis on the jump distribution could aslo be weakend.
-For instance assuming that it has finite support would be fine.} \end{remark}
+\end{theorem} Note that when $t$ is of order $r^d$, then in the exponential we obtain a factor which is of order $r^{d-4}$, in dimension $5$ and higher, that is of the same order as the branching capacity of the ball $B_r$, as shown in~\cite{Zhu1}.
+This is not merely a coincidence, and a more general result in this direction has been shown in the recent paper~\cite{ASS23}.
+On the other hand, it remains an interesting open problem to prove the existence of a limiting constant, in front of the $t/r^4$ in the exponential. \begin{remark} \emph{In fact the result in dimension $1$ and $2$ holds under the weaker assumption that the offspring distribution of the BGW tree has only a finite second moment, and a finite third moment in dimension three, instead of a finite exponential moment.
+Moreover, the proof in dimension $1,2,3$ can be done the same way as in \cite{AHJ}, using a simple moment method. } \end{remark}

 \paragraph{Heuristics.} Let us explain at a heuristic level the difference between dimension four on one hand and five and higher on the other hand.
 In the latter case, to occupy $B_r$, a good strategy for the BRW is to produce {\bf waves}, which go from the boundary $\partial B_r$, up to the boundary of a larger concentric ball, say $\partial B_{2r}$, and back to $B_r$.
 Furthermore, (i) each wave starting with order $r^2$ BRWs hits the other boundary with order $r^2$ particles, at a constant cost; and (ii) when a single BRW starts on $\partial B_r$, it spends typically a time $r^2$ in $B_r$.
 Thus $t/r^4$ waves typically produce a local time $t$ in $B_r$, and the cost is that of creating these $t/r^4$ waves.